Find the constraint.

 Practical sequence

-The goal is to fix the leak, prove the change matters, then decide whether a broader build is justified.
+The goal is to fix the constraint, prove the change matters, then decide whether a broader build is justified.

 WHERE TO START